btemplep/authzee/docs/specification.md

 ## Evaluations

 Evaluations are the primary unit of work in Authzee.
 Authzee operations evaluate requests against grants to determine if a grant is applicable to a request.
 What is done with the applicable grants is dependent on the operation.
-For example, Audit will just return all grants and the evaluation results for the request.

 ### Request Evaluation